JeanKossaifi/Report/Implementation/improving.rst

 Second implementation
 ---------------------

-The second implementation was this one :
+The second implementation was modifying inplace the array argument:

 .. code::